thaliproject/thali/presenceprotocolforopportunisticsynching.md

 The goal then is to figure out how to enable devices to discover if someone who is in their target set is within range without disclosing their identity to anyone who is not in the target set and without disclosing the contents of Lx beyond the obvious fact that if Device x and y talk then x must have been in Device y's target set and y must have been in Device x's target set.

-# Terminology

-Cx

-Discovery Announcement

-Version Id

-Pre-Amble

-Beacon

 # Overview of Thali discovery for opportunistic synchronization
-The base scenario for this specification is that there are two or more devices who are at least occassionally within radio range of each other but do not otherwise have a means to communicate directly.
+The base scenario for this specification is that there are two or more devices who are at least occasionally within radio range of each other but do not otherwise have a means to communicate directly.
 When one of these devices has information it would like to synch with another device then the first device will try to discover the second device.
-In other words, for any device x there is a list of contacts Cx which consists of all the other devices that device x would like to discover and synchronize data with.
+In other words, for any device x there is a target set of other devices Tx which consists of all the other devices that device x would like to discover and synchronize data with.

 Device x will use whatever discovery mechanism is supported by its radios, this can be BLE, Wi-Fi Direct, Bluetooth, etc. Device x will create a discovery announcement which will consist of a version ID, a pre-amble and one or more beacons.
-One beacon for each member of Cx.
+One beacon for each member of Tx.
+In other words, device X isn't going to announce its identity.
+Instead its going to announce, in a secure way, the identities of the devices it is looking for.

-If device y, which is a member of Cx, receives device x'd discovery announcement, identifies itself in one of the beacons and decides that it wishes to respond to the discovery request then device y will contact device x and negotiate a connection.
+If device y, which is a member of Tx, receives device x's discovery announcement, identifies itself in one of the beacons and decides that it wishes to respond to the discovery request then device y will contact device x and negotiate a connection.
 The exact details of how the connection is to be negotiated varies based on radio type and will be defined below.

 # Generating the pre-amble and beacons
 A discovery announcement consists of three parts.
 A version Id, a pre-amble and one or more beacon values.
 How the version Id is transmitted is radio technology specific and will be defined below.
 This section of the document just defines the content of the pre-amble and beacon values which are the same regardless of transport.